-If your children are willing to tolerate more scenery and some walking, you may want to also consider these other stops along the Waterfalls Byway:
+If your children are willing to tolerate more scenery and some walking, you may want to also consider these other stops along the Waterfall Byway:

 - Highlands – Less than 5 miles past the Bridal Veil Falls turnout is the quaint little town of Highlands.
 Its historic downtown area is said to be beautiful and a great place to window shop.

 Whiteside Mountain – Five miles beyond Highlands is Whiteside Mountain.
 It boasts of a moderate 2-mile hiking loop trail with gorgeous views.
 We attempted this hike but the first portion of the trail is steep and boring.
 My littlest kids became unhappy very quickly, and while we made it to some pretty views, we did not make it to the most exciting parts of the trail.
 We stopped at the first plateau, took some pictures, and then headed back downhill to the parking lot.
 From what I could see of it, the remainder of the trail looked like some uneven rugged terrain.
 I think it would have proved to be too difficult for my group which included a four-year-old and a grandparent with a recent knee replacement.